Goathland Plough Stots: History

+Revival

+In the 1920s, inspired by the work of Cecil Sharp, Frank Dowson and Major Fairfax-Blakeborough worked to revive the dance.
+It is uncertain what sources were used by the revivalists for their dance; possibly they based it on Sharp's account of the Sleights dance, or were taught by Sleights dancers.

 When the dance was revived in 1923 so too were the associated players and the play that accompanied the dance.
 The dancers (or Stots) would drag a plough through the village and threaten to plough someone's garden unless they contributed funds for the young stots.
 An older player would dress up as a woman, known as Betty, and another would dress up as an old man (Isaac), and they would form the gentleman and lady of the play.
 The stots were originally the oxen that pulled the plough but later became the name by which the long sword players were known.
 In the revived dance, monies collected would be given to local hospitals, and after some time travelling across the local community (sometimes up to two weeks of dancing and collecting) the Plough Stots would have a feast at one of the local inns.
 The custom of collecting money was originally thought to be to pay for new candles that had been burnt over the twelve days of Christmas, which ended the day before Plough Monday.
 Additionally, the plough was blessed by a church service, which continued at Goathland into the 21st century, but is said to take places in only a few churches in the modern day.

 In the early 2010s, recognising that the tradition was in danger of dying out, the Plough Stots started training females in the art of the dance.
 This meant that they were "excommunicated from the Morris Ring", the National Association of Men's Morris and Sword Dance Clubs.
-However, apart from a period during the Second World War, the Plough Stots have been dancing continually each Plough Monday since 1923.
+Apart from a period during the Second World War, the Plough Stots have been dancing continually each Plough Monday since 1923.
+The revived dance is most commonly performed on or around Plough Monday, though it has also been performed on other occasions such as to mark the coronation of Elizabeth II in 1953.